2006 FIFA World Cup officials: Refereeing teams

 Below are the details of the 21 groups of match officials in the 2006 FIFA World Cup.
 For assistants, a flag is only shown if his nationality varies from that of the referee with whom he is grouped.

 Most teams (consisting of a referee and two assistants) are drawn from the same nation, and all are made up of officials from the same confederation.
 In the first round of the tournament, officials other than from UEFA member associations only operate in groups that do not include a representative of their confederation.

 Mexico is the only country with 2 referees on the panel.

 For the first time at a World Cup, match officials will be equipped with microphones and earpieces so they can communicate better with each other during each game.
 Furthermore this World Cup sees the introduction of a fifth official who can be called upon to replace an injured assistant referee.
 The fourth official would replace the referee..

 Support officials

 Five teams of officials were named to be on standby in the case of injury to any of the officials nominated for a match.
 None of them were called upon, however, and from the quarter-finals onwards, referees from among the 12 retained for the latter stages of the tournament were given standby appointments to matches.

 Final Match Officials

-On Wednesday 28th of June, one day after the Second Round matches were completed and two days before the Quarterfinals, the FIFA announced the 12 referees that were retained for the remaining matches.
+On Wednesday 28 June, one day after the Second Round matches were completed and two days before the quarter-finals, the FIFA announced the 12 referees that were retained for the remaining matches.
 This is the standard process, meant to ensure only the best referees are in charge of the final few games.
 The twelve are: